bozokopic/homepage/src_rst/articles/json_path.rst

 Comparison to other JSON Data functions
 ---------------------------------------

-Problem of referencing (getting/setting) parts of deeply nested complex JSON Data structures is not a new one.
+Referencing parts of deeply nested complex JSON Data structures is the well known problem.
 There exists a lot of different applications and libraries that try to provide a solution to this problem.

 To compare previously described JSON Path to alternatives, we can group other implementations based on some of theirs significant characteristics: